AidenZhao/aidenzhao.github.io/_pages/about.md

   - /about.html
 ---

 I am a Computer Graphics Ph.D student with research interests in Geometry Processing and 3D vision.
 I am now from Department of Computer Science in City University of Hong Kong, where I am very fortunate to be advised by Prof. Junhui Hou.
+I am also a **Research Scientist Intern** at **Meshy AI**.

 I got my master degree from School of Artificial Intelligence in Beijing Normal University, where I am very fortunate to be advised by Prof. Zhongke Wu.